wildpeaches/wildpeaches/src/_content/posts/2021-06-26-pushmi-pullyu.md

 The second solution, $v_d = v_u$ happens only if nothing happens to slow the wind down, and no energy is extracted.

-## Power extracted and net forward thrust
+## Power Extracted and Net Forward Thrust

 The downstream wind velocity through the turbine has slowed to